guard/guard-jasmine/README.md

   -b, [--bin=BIN]                       # The location of the PhantomJS binary -d, [--spec-dir=SPEC_DIR]             # The directory with the Jasmine specs
                                         # Default: spec/javascripts
-  -u, [--url=URL]                       # The url of the Jasmine test runner_options
+  -l, [--line-number=N]                 # The line which identifies the spec to be run -u, [--url=URL]                       # The url of the Jasmine test runner_options
                                         # Default: nil
   -t, [--timeout=N]                     # The maximum time in seconds to wait for the spec